 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Motor sport facility As determined by Council.
 As determined by Council.
 Multiple dwelling One covered space per dwelling.
 Nil.
 One dedicated vehicle wash-down bay for premises containing 5 or more dwellings.
-A minimum of 0.25 spaces per dwelling is to remain in common property for visitor use.
-Nature-based tourism One space per dwelling; or 0.75 spaces per guest room if in dormitory or shared facilities.
-As determined by Council.
+A minimum of 0.25 spaces per dwelling is to remain in common property for Nature-based visitor use.
+One space per dwelling; or As determined tourism 0.75 spaces per guest room if in dormitory or shared facilities. by Council.
 Nightclub entertainment facility One space per 60m 2 GFA or part thereof.
 Nil.
 Non-resident workforce accommodation One space per dwelling unit.
 Nil.
 Office Accepted in an existing building within the Centre zone.
 One SRV space.
 Inside the Centre zone: One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m 2 of use area, whichever is greater.
-One AV if the site has an area of greater than 2,000m 2 , One service vehicle space per use or one service vehicle space per 800m2, whichever is greater. otherwise One HRV space.
+Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m 2 of use area, whichever is greater. site has an area of greater than 2,000m 2 , One service vehicle space per use or one service vehicle space per 800m 2 , whichever is greater. otherwise One HRV space.